Pension freedoms: a game changer

 Structuring pension benefits and ensuring people choose the right product and death benefits can seem daunting.

-If you are over 50, Pension Wise is a good starting point to explore your options.
-The Pension Advisory Service (TPAS) can also help with guidance.
+If you are over 50, Pension Wise is a good starting point to explore your options. the Money Helper site can also help with guidance.

 A regulated financial adviser is best placed to provide advice for your particular circumstances.